poezio/poezio/doc/source/configuration.rst

         **Default value:** ``60``

         A ping is sent to the server every N seconds, N being the value of that option.
-        Change this to a low value if you want to know quickly when you are disconnected, and to a very high value if bandwidth matters so much that you can’t afford 100 bytes/minute (seriously?).
+Change this to a low value if you want to know quickly when you are disconnected, and to a very high value if bandwidth matters so much that you can’t afford 100 bytes/minute, or if you don’t want to waste your battery by waking up the TCP connection too often.
+Disable this ping altogether by setting this value to 0.

     connection_timeout_delay